 |Terrorism in the 21st Century||9||Global and International Studies Research Colloquium||3|

-It is now obvious that there is no linear progression towards peace.
-The world today is certainly not more peaceful than a generation ago.
-As Syria, Afghanistan, and the Ukraine illustrate, wars and the human suffering associated with them remain a prominent feature of world politics.
-Recent decades have seen dramatic transformations in the nature of warfare and organized violence.
+Increasing domestic and international conflict has also encouraged nationalism.
+It is obvious that there is no linear progression towards peace and that the world today is not more peaceful than a generation ago.
+Among others, conflicts in Syria, Afghanistan, Somalia, Iraq, and the Ukraine show that wars and the human suffering associated with them remain a prominent feature of world politics.
+In addition, recent decades have seen dramatic transformations in the nature of warfare and organized violence.
 Gone are the “proxy wars” of the Cold War era.
 Contemporary wars appear to be driven primarily by the same factors: economic greed, domination, appropriation of natural resources, social exclusion, and so forth.
 Yet clashes of nationality, the formation of collective identities based on ethnicity and religion, the struggle for their recognition, and the insertion/exclusion of nations into the state have become more relevant than ever.

-During the first year students develop an integrated understanding of the global challenges created by nationalism, ethnic conflict, and identity.
-They study the contemporary international system through coursework across different topics in the fields of Global Studies and International Relations (Peace & Security, Global Economics, History of War and Conflict, International Negotiation, International Organizations, International Law, and Conflict Management).
-These required courses constantly dialogue with recent findings in the fields of Identity Studies, Nationalism, and Ethnic Conflict.
-In the second year, students sharpen their skills on Nationalism, National Identity, and Conflict Management, choose a topic of concentration, finish the course work for the specialty/emphasis, and write their MA Thesis.
+Students develop an integrated understanding of the global challenges created by nationalism, ethnic conflict, and identity.
+They study the contemporary international system through coursework across different topics in the fields of Global Studies and International Relations (Peace & Security, Global Economics, History of War and Conflict, International Negotiation, Global Migration, International Organizations, International Law, Global Security, Terrorism, and Conflict Management).
 During the last semester students can also choose a practicum/internship project that connects them with the profession of which they want to be a part.

-The main objective of the Nationalism and Conflict Management Concentration is to provide a unique and needed resource for coping with the overwhelming challenges that nationalism, violence, national identity, and terrorism present to us today.
-It is time to create a professional who can implement the best policy and management responses to these rising challenges.
-Programs in peace and conflict resolution tend to have little or no course offerings on identity politics, while the few established programs in nationalism studies that exist tend to address ethnic conflict without offering a systematic background on conflict management, resolution, and peace processes.
-This Masters in Nationalism and Conflict Management is unique and stands alone in terms of offering curricula that fills all these gaps and systematic training through the use of both theoretical tools and practicums.
+This concentration creates a professional who can implement the best policy and management responses to these rising challenges.
+This Masters in Nationalism and Conflict Management is unique and stands alone in terms of offering both theoretical tools and practicums.
 Graduates will become a sought out workforce by NGOs, governmental organizations, multinationals, and international organizations with peace keeping agendas.